 Shut down and lock out all power to the AT10.1.
-Remove the acrylic safety shield.
+Open the AT10.1 front panel door and remove the acrylic safety shield.
 Disconnect the battery from the dc output terminals (TB1+/-).
-Disconnect upstream power from the ac input terminals.
+Disconnect the upstream power source from the ac input terminals (TB1-L1/L2).

 Check with a voltmeter before proceeding.
-Remove the two (2) circuit breaker mounting screws on the front panel.
-Carefully rotate the circuit breaker upward and pull it out of the enclosure.
+Remove the mounting screws for the circuit breaker on the galvanized mounting bracket.
+Carefully remove the still-wired circuit breaker from the AT10.1.

 Remove wires from the terminals, one at a time, and transfer the wires to the terminals of the replacement breaker.
 Confirm all circuit breaker terminal screws are tight.
-Install the replacement breaker into the front panel, rotating it downward into place.
-Reinstall the two (2) mounting screws.
+Install the replacement breaker into the mounting bracket, reversing the procedure above, using original screws.